wardeiling/Master-Thesis/README.md

 This repository contains all materials associated with the manuscript:
 **"From Multilevel Modeling to GEE: Revisiting the Within- and Between-Person Debate with Binary Predictors and Outcomes"** It includes code, supplementary documentation, and simulation results to ensure full transparency and reproducibility of the study.
-The research archive is maintained by Ward Eiling, and stored on a GitHub public repository.
+The research archive is maintained by Ward Eiling and stored on a GitHub repository.
+It will remain openly accessible for at least two years (until 14-05-2027).
 For questions, contact: wardeiling2000@gmail.com.

 ## Ethics Assessment